Kyoto. When you say To-kyo, you also say Kyo-to. These are the two main places in Japan that people visiting this country end up (along with Osaka).

 Another one for people who like a bit of nature, taking the short – and let’s face it – completely picturesque train ride north of Kyoto to the small village of Kibune.

 This place is basically wedged in a valley and you get all the dramatic scenery you’d expect in a place like that.
 You can hike around here, to places including Kibune Shrine with its old stairway.

 The trails around here are just… stunning.
 It’s a slice of a less touristed Kyoto (and its surrounding areas) that you’ll literally love.
 Spoiler alert: there’s a hot spring involved.

 28. Check out a building from 1266

 You can’t take any pictures inside the temple, but that just adds to the reflective atmosphere.
-The game here is to find the statue that looks most like your mate.
+The game is to find the statue that most looks like your mate.